michaelneale/codeship-documentation/_pro/jenkins-support/quickstart.md

 * You have an account on CodeShip
 * You have a GitHub account

-## Quickstart 1: Using existing demo
+## Quickstart 1: (Simplest) Use this working example

-The easiest way to get started is to fork one of the existing demos.
+The easiest way to get started is to fork one of the existing examples, which you can then adapt to your own repo (you can also copy the relevant files into your project if you like).

 In this example we will use the [oleg-nenashev/codeship-jfr-java-maven-demo](https://github.com/oleg-nenashev/codeship-jfr-java-maven-demo) demo repository.

 * Go to the [https://github.com/oleg-nenashev/codeship-jfr-java-maven-demo](demo repository) and fork the project to your GitHub Account.